 The Zoning Ordinance amendment included the establishment of procedures for seeking reasonable accommodation for individuals with disabilities to ensure equal access to housing.

-The ordinance includes modifications to the development regulations of the existing secondary dwelling unit ordinance, including setbacks, wall height, daylight plane, unit size, parking location, and tenancy.
-The proposed ordinance also includes a provision for the conversion of legally permitted and constructed accessory buildings (meeting certain criteria) into secondary dwelling units.
+The ordinance includes modifications to the development regulations of the existing accessory dwelling unit ordinance, including setbacks, wall height, daylight plane, unit size, parking location, and tenancy.
+The proposed ordinance also includes a provision for the conversion of legally permitted and constructed accessory buildings (meeting certain criteria) into accessory dwelling units.

 Accessory Buildings and Accessory Structures